autocrypt/autocrypt/doc/faq.rst

 -------------------------------------------------------------

 We could come up with rules on which header to pick.
-But whatever we do, it has to be deterministic, clear and agreed upon by all clients so their behaviour is predictable and stable for users who might try multiple clients.
+But whatever we do, it has to be deterministic, clear and agreed upon by all MUAs so their behaviour is predictable and stable for users who might try multiple MUAs.

 Dropping all headers is the simplest way to avoid an ambiguous state in level 1.
 Once we have more experience from the field we'll know how